Railsmania/scripts/foundation/terminal/7_essential_rails_command_tools.md

 You can also use the alias "db" to invoke the dbconsole.
 ```
-bin/rails db
+bundle exec rails db
 ```
-Here we can do execute any SQL:
+Here we can execute any SQL:
 ```
 show tables;
 ```
-And it works!

 # rails runner
 runner runs Ruby code in the context of Rails non-interactively.
 For instance:
 ```
-$ bin/rails runner "Rails.environment.to_s"
+bundle exec rails runner "Rails.environment.to_s"
 ```
 You can also use the alias "r" to invoke the runner: rails r.

 You can specify the environment in which the runner command should operate using the -e switch.
 ```
-$ bin/rails runner -e staging "Rails.environment.to_s"
+bundle exec rails runner -e staging "Rails.environment.to_s"
 ```

-This is all for this lesson.
-Please use some time playing with these commands, if your project gets destroyed, do not worry, delete it and create a new one with 'rails new'.
-Use the power of the command line!
+That's all for this lesson.
+Take some time playing with these commands in the RailsMania cloud environment.
+If your project gets destroyed, don't worry, delete it and create a new one with 'rails new'.